navjeetgambhir/Chatbot/README.md

 I have already created and added the Faiss vector db for convenience.

+I have used docker container of Redis DataBase for storing Chat history.
+Please find the details of creating Docker Image on https://hub.docker.com/_/redis.

 To run the project run the command streamlit run app.py in the terminal after cloning the repo and installing all dependencies.